alissa-huskey/python-class/docs/reference/glossary.md

 logical operator
-  An operator that considers both left-hand value and right-hand value then evalutes to either True or False.
+  An operator that considers both left-hand value and right-hand value then evaluates to either True or False.

 module
   A file containing of reusable code that can be imported into other programs.